maemo-leste/maemo-leste.github.io/content/maemo-leste-update-january-2019.rst

     https://maedevu.maemo.org/images/droid4/

-The latest images also contain a debian kernel package for the kernel (`see #220
+The latest images also contain a Debian kernel package for the kernel (`see #220
 <https://github.com/maemo-leste/bugtracker/issues/220>`_:
 `linux-image-droid4` (currently at version `5.0.0+1m7.1_armhf.deb`), the source can be found here: https://github.com/maemo-leste/droid4-linux